intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 TODO: add link

 ### **Reading metrics with build-in API**
 To get scalar metrics with build-in API, you can use following API.

 **scala**
 ```scala
 getTrainSummary(tag)
 ```
 Get training metrics by tag.
-Parameters
+Parameters:

 * `tag`: The string variable represents the parameter you want to return supported tags are "LearningRate", "Loss", "Throughput".